chaoyangnz/BoomCast/app/src/main/assets/README.md

 ### About BoomCast

-BoomCast is a simple Android app developed for paper COMP548 at Waikato University.
+BoomCast is a simple Android app developed for paper COMP548.
 It is mainly to demonstrate the basics of SQLite, networking, sharing and much more.

 ---